pterodactyl-app/Pterodactyl-app/README.md

-# app
+# PTERODACTYL APP

-A new Flutter project.
+A app for Pterodactyl panel

 ## Getting Started